fenago/machine-learning/lab_guides/lab_7.md

 Now we have our decision tree.
 Can we do better?
 Maybe we can, if we add more questions and more nodes and leaves to our tree.
 But for now, this one works very well.
 In this example, we made our decisions using some data, but also some human intuition.
-In this chapter, we’ll learn an algorithm that builds these trees solely based on data.
+In this lab, we’ll learn an algorithm that builds these trees solely based on data.
 Many questions may arise in your head, for example:

 1. How exactly do you decide which is the best possible question to ask?